douglasselias/no-crt/README.md

 # no-crt

-Simple example of how to not link to the C runtime using MSVC
+Simple example of how to not link* to the C runtime using MSVC

+*Actually, it links only the necessary functions that you use.

 WIP - The console versions are not working.